matrig/vim-config/README.md

 Adding a new submodule
 ----------------------

+To add another package hosted on github as a submodule:

     git submodule add git://github.com/path_to/submodule.git ./bundle/submodule_name
     git submodule init && git submodule update

 Updating all submodules
 -----------------------

+To update all the submodules:

     git submodule foreach git pull origin master git commit -am "Pulled down update to submodules"